-One last thing, we started this section talking about personal attention.
-Although we successfully resolved this case, we are still in regular contact with the client, his wife, and his four young children.
-We have assisted them in hiring accountants, financial managers, and doctors to help them with their life after the accident and, as we do for many of our clients, we will continue to help them in the future.
+One last thing, we started this section by talking about personal attention.
+Although we successfully resolved this case, we are still in regular contact with the client, his wife, and four young children.
+We have assisted them in hiring accountants, financial managers, and doctors to help them with their life after the accident, and, as we do for many of our clients, we will continue to help them in the future.

-A lawyer who defends insurance companies sent me a case where a high ranking member of the military had been hit from behind by a truck going 60 mph as she tried to turn left off a highway.
-For her, the worst part of the accident was that her 5 year old son was with her in a car seat.
-The truck that hit her flipped several times, took out a divider and landed in a bar ditch.
+A lawyer who defends insurance companies sent me a case where a high-ranking member of the military had been hit from behind by a truck going 60 mph as she tried to turn left off a highway.
+For her, the worst part of the accident was that her 5-year-old son was with her in a car seat.
+The truck that hit her flipped several times, took out a divider, and landed in a bar ditch.
 Her vehicle was totaled.
 Her son was fine, but she was unconscious for over 30 minutes and woke up sitting in a field surrounded by emergency personnel.

 If you have a serious brain injury case, please do not try to handle it alone — and do not trust your future to an inexperienced lawyer!
-These are some of the most complex and challenging trials being litigated today and you need a professional in your corner.
-Call me right now at (720) 805-1193 and lets talk.
+These are some of the most complex and challenging trials being litigated today, and you need a professional in your corner.
+Call me right now at (720) 805-1193 and let’s talk.

-If you are the victim of a serious head injury, Chris Parks can help you through the court system and get the recovery you deserve.
+If you are the victim of a serious head injury, Chris Parks can help you through the court system and get you the recovery you deserve.
 Call (720) 805-1193 now to discuss your case.
 We offer free case evaluations.